s-h-a-d-o-w/alfc/README.md

 Contributions welcome, as always. 🙂

 - To support more recent node versions, the `nan` dependency in `os-version` would have to be upgraded.
+- It would be nice to be able to move to ESM at some point.
+Unfortunately, dependencies with native aspects don't play well.
+At least not out of the box and it's not worthwhile to invest a lot of time into workarounds.
 - Refactor styles so there aren't as many inline ones.
 - Make ramping up/down times configurable.
 - Prettier status UI.